 That's probably one reason why the DVD store in my neighborhood didn't have a clean copy of the new Hunger Games movie.
 A pirated DVD of the movie would have eaten into potential ticket sales here over the past two months.

 To protect domestic filmmakers, China only allows 34 foreign movies into the country each year.
 Green says that's an even bigger problem than piracy, because it severely limits what Hollywood can show here and what audiences can legally see.

 "This weekend, I went to Hong Kong and I was able to watch American Sniper," Green says.
 "That film will never see the light of day here because of the quota system."

 China says it will increase the foreign quota in two to three years.
 Until then, Green says, film fans here will have to keep going to pirated websites, or stores like the one in my neighborhood, to see some of Hollywood's best movies.

 The Academy Awards are this month.
 And if you're still trying to catch up with all the Oscar-nominated films, it might be easier to find them in China than here at home.
 Let's catch up with NPR's Frank Langfitt, who took a recent stroll through his neighborhood in Shanghai.

 FRANK LANGFITT, BYLINE: I'm standing outside my neighborhood DVD store.
 And I'm here with an expert on the Chinese and the American film business.
 Can you introduce yourself?

 T.J.
-GREENE: Sure, my name is T.J.
-Greene.
+GREEN: Sure, my name is T.J.
+Green.
 I'm the CEO of Apex Entertainment.
 We build and operate cinemas throughout China.

 LANGFITT: I invited T.J. here to take a look at this pirated DVD store and explain what it says about movie piracy in China today.
 We stroll inside and find a dozen shelves worth of pirated DVDs.
 A young clerk approaches and offers to help.